solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 provide more detail about **how** developers interact with Azure.

-The [Azure Fundamentals Microsoft Learn Module] demonstrates how IaaS and PaaS can classify Azure services.
+The [Azure Fundamentals Microsoft Learn Module] demonstrates how IaaS and PaaS classifies Azure services.
 Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio, PowerShell, and the Azure CLI, to manage Azure environments.